Customer Onboarding: the Good, the Bad, and the Ugly + How to Get it Right [Updated 2023]

 5. Automate customer onboarding for a win-win-win

-If you really want to excel in customer onboarding, leveraging automation in your process is a must.
+If you really want to excel in customer onboarding, leveraging workflow automation for your process is a must.

 It's a hard truth: the more you grow and the more customers you add, the faster that quality onboarding becomes a real challenge to maintain.

 And if you have a multi-team, multi-step customer onboarding process (as in B2B software, financial services, etc.) orchestrating onboarding over email will become a quality problem for customers and a formidable log jam for your internal teams too.